 The technology for the radio access network is continually evolving, and although the basic concepts and requirements remain the same, the way the radio access network is implemented has changed to enable more efficient and effective use of the resources available.

-Radio Access Network components
+Radio Access Network hardware

 The purpose of the radio access network is to connect to the user mobile devices and then link them back into the core network.